citp/privacy-policy-historical/t/to/tok/toktumi.com.md

-> *The following text is extracted and transformed from the toktumi.com privacy policy that was archived on 2010-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100524104550id_/http%3A//www.toktumi.com/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the toktumi.com privacy policy that was archived on 2010-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101222022159id_/http%3A//www.toktumi.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

 # Home Office and Small Business Phone System - Toktumi Office Phone Service

-**What this Privacy Policy Covers** This privacy policy explains how toktumi treats personally identifiable information that toktumi collects and receives.
+This privacy policy explains how toktumi treats personally identifiable information that toktumi collects and receives.
 Personally identifiable information is information about our customers that can identify them, such as name, address, e-mail address or phone number.

 This policy also applies to our use of what our industry calls "Customer Proprietary Network Information" (CPNI).
 CPNI relates to the use of toktumi voice services.
 It includes the length of calls, the phone numbers that customers call and similar information.
 CPNI does not include personally identifiable information such as name, telephone number and e-mail address.